lqqhwei/HyperDriver/README.md

 > **Official PyTorch Implementation**
 >
 > This repository contains the code and data for the paper:
-> **"Multi-Scale Spatio-Temporal Hypergraph Modeling of Dynamic PPI Networks and Driver Protein Identification"**.
+> **"Multi-Scale Spatio-Temporal Hypergraph Modeling of Dynamic PPI Networks and Key Driver Protein Identification via Adaptive Gating and Minimum-Energy Control"**.

 ---